anshkumariitb/SOC_2025/README.md

 Week 4 Summary
 This week, I learned how to make web pages responsive using media queries and flexbox.
 I designed layouts that adapt to different screen sizes and practiced using flex-wrap, gap, vw units, and responsive font/image scaling.
 I built a responsive design agency page and a flexible layout grid with boxes adjusting at different breakpoints.

+Week 5 Summary
+I explored Bootstrap through a hands-on tutorial where I learned to build a responsive blog website.
+I used components like navbar, cards, buttons, and carousel to design different sections.
+The tutorial also covered the grid system and how to structure layouts effectively.
+Overall, it was a practical and engaging way to understand front-end development with Bootstrap.